-Wall Street Weekahead: Tech's market leadership over?
+Tech's market leadership over?
 Not so fast

 That difference is even smaller when compared with the premium tech has held over the past 15 years, following the dot-com bubble.
 Over that time, its average P/E has been 17.2 times versus 14.7 times for the S&P 500.

-Another factor in tech's favor: The dollar's 6.1 percent decline this year against a basket of major currencies.
+Another factor in tech's favour: The dollar's .DXY 6.1 percent decline this year against a basket of major currencies.

 S&P 500 tech companies generate 60 percent of revenue from outside the United States, compared with 40 percent for companies in the entire index.
 A stronger dollar makes foreign sales less valuable when they are translated back into the U.S. currency for reporting purposes.